 Missing teeth can cause speech disorders because they are used to make many of the sounds we use to speak clearly.

 How is a bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment, Dr. Grasso, Dr. Holden, Dr. Litvak, Dr. Borisoff or Dr. Ghiz will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment, Dr. Grasso, Dr. Holden, Dr. Litvak, Dr. Borisoff, Dr. Ghiz or Dr. Nord will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Dental crowns, which are cemented onto the natural teeth, provide support for the bridge.